 Standard building identification signs are free-standing and not attached to buildings.
 They are two-sided and stand perpendicular to the street and the building.
-Consult the University Planner's Office for determination as to whether more than one building sign is needed for a particular building.
+Consult Planning and Communication for determination as to whether more than one building sign is needed for a particular building.

 Building ID signs identify the official name of the building only.
 Names of occupying units or internal spaces are to be placed on internal directories and will not appear on ID signs.
 Official building names appear in the Space Analysis database.
 For buildings that are named for a person or persons, the preference is to use last name(s) only on the sign.
 Street address will appear on the signs in the lower portion.
-On signs which are placed at the back or side of a building, facing a street other than that which provides the address, the street address will not appear on the sign.
+On signs that are placed at the back or side of a building, facing a street other than that which provides the address, the street address will not appear on the sign.

-For donor-named buildings the free-standing sign will be in addition to any lettering that may be on the exterior masonry of the building.
+For donor-named buildings, the free-standing sign will be in addition to any lettering that may be on the exterior masonry of the building.

-Installation is on a standard concrete base, precast or cast-in-place, with chamfered top and edges, and rustication detail.
+Installation is on a standard concrete base, precast or cast-in-place, with chamfered top and edges and rustication detail.

-Consult the University Planner's Office for detailed graphic layouts of sign panels and installation specifications.
+Consult Planning and Communication for detailed graphic layouts of sign panels and installation specifications.